QueenSophiaLo/Uno-in-C-/README.md

 # Uno-in-C++
 This is a class project where we need to code UNO in C++.
-Currently, the code is spaghetti code with many bugs.
+Currently, the code is spaghetti code with a ton of bugs.
 You can't play a full game of UNO but you can certainly try.

 ## UNO Objective: